 I've also added excerpts from some of my books - to give you a hint of where I'm coming from if you're new to them.

 There's an e-mail address too, if you want to comment on my books, although the time I spend on my website is extremely limited, so I'm afraid you probably won't get a reply.
 However, I do enjoy getting feedback from my readers, so I thank you in advance if you do choose to send me a comment.

-Lo Scarabeo has published my tarot deck, DAME FORTUNE'S WHEEL, available in the US as well as Europe. (see links below).
+In 2009 Lo Scarabeo published my tarot deck, DAME FORTUNE'S WHEEL, currently available in the US as well as Europe. (see links below).

 In DFWT I have illustrated all 78 cards, both majors and minors, using the traditional meanings for the minors first recorded by Etteilla and his School.
 The designs for the majors are inspired chiefly by designs from the Marseilles and Estense decks.
 (And for the record, nowhere is there any allusion to Romani tribes or Atlantis...)

-Some keen eyes may also notice that Lo Scarabeo changed the design of the box from blue to red at some point prior to publication.
-I'm not sure of the reason for this, but I like it anyway.
-I mention it only to save the prospective buyer from unnecessary confusion, as the old blue version may still appear on the net here and there.
+Some keen eyes may also notice that Lo Scarabeo changed the design of the box from blue to red and removed the blue borders of the cards at some point prior to publication.
+I mention this only to save the prospective buyer from unnecessary confusion, as the old blue version may still appear on the net here and there.
 In any event, the cards within are still the same.

 Dame Fortune's Wheel Tarot review from Aeclectic Tarot:

 And finally in print!
 Dame Fortune's Wheel Tarot: A Pictorial Key.
 Published by the Witches Almanac in 2017.
 This is a 200 page book that gives an expanded version of my text previously available online, interpretations of all the cards upright and reversed, and full instructions for their use in divination.
 All 79 cards - 78 plus the optional Significator - are meticulously illustrated in full color from scans of my original artwork.